-- (i) to intimidate any person in that house or place; - (ii) to obstruct the approach thereto or egress therefrom; or - (iii) to lead to a breach of the peace, such attending shall be unlawful and shall be deemed to constitute an offence under section 9 (d). - 11.
-Every person who wilfully and maliciously breaks a Breach of contract of service or of hiring knowing or having reason to contract liable to believe that the probable consequences of his doing so, injure person either alone or in combination with others, will be to or property. endanger human life or cause serious bodily injury, or to expose valuable property whether real or personal to destruction or serious injury shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 3 months or to both.
+11. Every person who wilfully and maliciously breaks a contract of service or of hiring knowing or having reason to believe that the probable consequences of his doing so, either alone or in combination with others, will be to endanger human life or cause serious bodily injury, or to expose valuable property whether real or personal to destruction or serious injury shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 3 months or to both.

-Offences seizable and non-bailable.
-Cap.
-68.
+Offences arrestable and non-bailable

-12. Every offence against the provisions of this Act shall be seizable and non-bailable for the purposes of the Criminal Procedure Code.
+12. Every offence against the provisions of this Act shall be arrestable and non-bailable for the purposes of the Criminal Procedure Code (Cap.
+68).